 The cost of the gold and silver mokume is similar to the price of 18k gold.
 However, more labor goes into making mokume wedding rings.
-A finished pair will generally cost more than gold rings.
+A finished pair will cost more than gold rings.

-We can make several patterns of mokume gane wedding rings in the studio, including a star, random, seuss, and stripes at different angles.
+We can make several patterns of mokume gane wedding rings in the studio, including a star, woodgrain, and stripes at different angles.
 Each billet is handmade so each ring's pattern is unique.
 While we can usually create stars and stripes reliably, each billet is a little different, and the patterns will vary from ring to ring.

 High precious metal prices and increased market volatility have led manufacturers to begin production of wedding rings from less expensive metals.
 These alternative metals are becoming more popular.

 If you are considering purchasing an alternative metal wedding ring, make sure it can be resized.
 Most peoples' fingers change in size throughout their lifetimes.
 A wedding ring that does not fit is never a good value.

 You can scroll down for brief info on: